yahoo/state-space-PrivacyChain-sdk-cxx/README.md

 ## Contribute

-Please refer to [the contributing.md file](Contributing.md) for information about how to get involved.
+Please refer to [contribution instructions](Contributing.md) for information about how to get involved.
 We welcome issues, questions, and pull requests.
 Pull Requests are welcome.

+Current work with modern-generation tooling, <em>e.g.</em> circa Fedora 36+ and GCC 12+, is occurring around the <em>v0.2-themed</em> feature branches.
 ## Maintainers
 - Wendell Baker <wbaker@yahooinc.com>
 - The State Space Team at Yahoo <state-space@yahooinc.com>